 Meditation Hall Guidelines

-- Upon entering and leaving the meditation hall, meditators face the altar and offer a gesture of respect to the Buddha, Dhamma and Sangha, either with a single bow or Triple Prostration (optional for non-Buddhist meditators.
+- Upon entering and leaving the meditation hall, meditators may face the altar and offer a gesture of respect to the Buddha, Dhamma and Sangha, either with a single bow or Triple Prostration.
+This is optional.

 - Do not bring chiming and beeping watches or timers into the meditation hall.
 Turn off cell phones.
 Do not use iPods or MP3 players in the meditation hall.

-- Always treat sacred images and texts respectfully.
-Do not store Dhamma books on the floor.
+- Please treat sacred images and texts respectfully and do not store Dhamma books on the floor.

-- Don’t take any mats, meditation cushions, or devotional books out of the meditation hall.
+- Don’t remove mats, cushions, or devotional books from the meditation hall.

 (At this time, we are not offering intensive personal retreats at our center.
 When we are able to do so, we will update our website, please check back periodically for any changes to this notification.
 We are accepting request for those who can follow our 'casual retreat/visiting non-retreat times' guidelines).